Economic Substance Requirements

 In 2018, the Qatar Free Zone Authority (QFZA) was set up as an independent entity to develop Free Zones in Qatar.
 It currently oversees two free zones: an Airport Free Zone (Ras Bufontas) and a Port Free Zone (Um Al Houl).
 The Airport Free Zone focuses on light manufacturing, international business services, the aviation sector, emerging technologies, and logistics hubs.
 The Port Free Zone focuses on maritime industries, heavy manufacturing, industrial sectors, emerging technologies, and logistics hubs.

-Benefits of setting up in one of the Free Zones include 100% foreign ownership and a 20-year tax holiday (i.e. zero corporate tax, zero customs duties, and no personal income tax).
+Benefits of setting up in one of the Free Zones include 100% foreign ownership and a corporate income tax exemption up to 20 years.

 Potential implementation of a value-added tax (VAT)

-The Gulf Cooperation Council (GCC) countries have signed a VAT common framework, which forms the legal basis for the introduction of a VAT system in each of the GCC member states (Kingdom of Bahrain, State of Kuwait, Sultanate of Oman, State of Qatar, Kingdom of Saudi Arabia, and the United Arab Emirates).
+The GCC countries have signed a VAT common framework, which forms the legal basis for the introduction of a VAT system in each of the GCC member states (Kingdom of Bahrain, State of Kuwait, Sultanate of Oman, State of Qatar, Kingdom of Saudi Arabia, and the United Arab Emirates).

 Saudi Arabia and the United Arab Emirates have implemented VAT as of January 2018.
 Bahrain has implemented VAT as of January 2019.
 Oman has committed to implement VAT in April 2021.
 The other GCC member states are also expected to issue their own VAT legislation.
 The Cabinet of Qatar had previously approved a draft law on VAT and its Executive Regulations as put forth by the Qatar Ministry of Finance.
 The laws and respective executive regulations have not been published yet.
 While the GTA has not made any communication in this regard, given the recent resolution of the blockade on Qatar, there is an increase in the expectation in the market that the introduction of VAT in Qatar may occur in the near future.